 This paper presented a method to analyze the friction utilization of a road network using simulated vehicle trajectories.
 A traffic simulation was chosen to create the reference trajectories due to its ability to create realistic traffic networks.
 A vehicle modeling simulation process was used subsequently to “drive” the network and create physically realistic trajectories to provide accurate friction utilization data.
 The resulting friction utilization values were mapped to their geolocation within the State College Road network.

-The friction utilization map created in this work creates potential for the following:
+The friction utilization map created in this work creates potential for the following improvements:

-Vehicle maneuvers by both drivers and vehicle control algorithms can be planned such that friction margins are maintained without real time access to friction data.
+Designing vehicle maneuvers by both drivers and vehicle control algorithms such that friction margins are maintained within these zones by warning/choosing speeds and lane maneuvering accordingly.

-Road policy, such as speed limits in the specific regions of high friction utilization, can be set to avoid vehicles demanding more friction than is available.
+Road policy, such as speed limits in the specific regions of high friction utilization, set to avoid vehicles demanding more friction than is available.

-Engineering data can be used to determine how traffic patterns and situations should change in high friction utilization locations in adverse weather conditions.

-The friction utilization map created in this work presents a toolset that allows for the determination of how vehicles trajectories and traffic situations could change in adverse weather conditions to preserve vehicle friction margins.

-Future work includes analyzing the network friction utilization in non-ideal trajectory situations where lane changes occur, and all types of vehicles drive through the network.
+Engineering datasets illustrating where, in typical traffic patterns, dangerous geolocated areas may first emerge in adverse weather conditions.

 References

 National Highway Traffic Safety Administration, “2017 Fatal Motor Vehicle Crashes: Overview,” 2018.